pigulla/lewd/README.md

 [node-validator](https://github.com/chriso/validator.js) is a great library but it scratches a different itch.
 It only works with strings, which is great for URLs and query parameters but doesn't really help you validating the JSON payload of your run-of-the-mill AJAX request.

 ##### How can I do asynchronous validation?
 You can't. lewd is meant to do syntactic validation of your data, which can practically always be done synchronously.
-Support of asynchronous conditions is something we would like to support at some point, but there are no concrete plans as of now.
+Support of asynchronous conditions is something I would like to add at some point, but there are no concrete plans as of now.

 ##### Can conditions coerce values?
-No, they can not.
-Yet.
-This certainly is a useful feature and we are hoping to add it in one of the next releases.
+No, they can not - yet.
+This certainly is a useful feature and I am hoping to add it in one of the next releases.

 ##### Can I use lewd in a browser environment?
 No, lewd is currently only available as a Node.JS module.
-We are not aware of any technical limitation that prevents it from running in a browser, we simply haven't gotten around to implementing it yet.
+I'm not aware of any technical limitation that prevents it from running in a browser, I simply haven't gotten around to implementing it yet.